mattball30/mattball30.github.io/_posts/2024-10-12-introducing-reaction-condition-prediction.md

 4. The model ranks these conditions and returns the best options.

 Advantages:
-- Can generalize outside of known condition combinations
+- Can generalise outside of known condition combinations

 Disadvantages:
 - Computational limitations when dealing with many reaction classes due to the explosion of possible combinations